christianwach/civicrm-acf-integration/README.md

 *Important note:* Please make sure you have *CiviCRM Event Organiser* version 0.6 or greater.

-### CiviCRM Activities and WordPress Custom Post Types
+### CiviCRM Activity Types and WordPress Custom Post Types

 To link these together, in CiviCRM go to *Administer* —> *Customize Data and Screens* —> *Activity Types* and edit an Activity Type.
 You will see a dropdown that allows you to choose a WordPress Post Type to link to the Activity Type you are editing.
 Choose one and save the Activity Type.